matveynator/netchan/README.md

 ### Step 5: Sending Messages
 To send a message, either from the server to the client or in the opposite direction, use the `send` channel.
 > Currently, the send operation in our system is non-blocking, meaning messages are sent immediately without delay.
 This can lead to potential message loss in case of network issues.
 Also, every SEND channel in netchan has a buffer size of one.
 Future updates will allow customization of this buffer size, but this feature is still in the testing phase.
-As a Golang developer, please be mindful of these details for network communication.
+As a Golang programmer, it's crucial to keep these aspects in mind for effective and reliable message handling in network communications.

 ```go
 send <- message